A No-Radiation Catheter Ablation Option

-The benefits of a no-radiation option also extend to Dr. Gidney and his staff, who do not have to wear protective lead suits and consequently are able to minimize fatigue throughout the day.
-Eliminating fluoroscopy has allowed Dr. Gidney to concentrate without fatigue during long surgeries that otherwise would not have been possible.
+The benefits of a no-radiation option also extend to doctors and staff, who do not have to wear protective lead suits and consequently are able to minimize fatigue throughout the day.
+Eliminating fluoroscopy allows the EP to concentrate without fatigue during long surgeries that otherwise would not have been possible.

 Last, but certainly not least, nonfluoroscopic mapping is technologically superior and typically reduces the overall procedure time; if fluoroscopy is needed, its use can often be minimized.
 Shorter procedures equal better efficacy and lower risk of infection and other potential complications.